Chirantar7004/FTP-in-connected-mobile-networks/Documentation/Readme.md

 | base_scenario.py | Fast   | 3.06  | 2087b|

-I checked that performance ce in fast network is significantly faster in fast network as expected.
+I checked that performance in fast network is significantly faster in fast network as expected.